ryo-ohki-code/sideshift-api-node/SERVER_RESPONSES.md

 ```

 ### createCheckout({settleCoin, settleNetwork, settleAmount, settleAddress, successUrl, cancelUrl, settleMemo, userIp})
+Once you create a checkout you need to redirect customer to the payment page: https://pay.sideshift.ai/checkout/{checkout.id}

+See [SideShift Pay](https://pay.sideshift.ai/) for more information.

 **How to Call it**
 ```
 const chechout = await client.createCheckout({